LegisLoop/LegisLoop/README.md

 The -v is important to remove the volume and ensure that there is no persistent data left over for a future run.
 Currently a way to check for existing data is not implemented, so spring boot will throw an error when it tries to automatically create the tables.

 ### Indexing the Database
-In order for the search endpoints to work, the indexes must be manually created by making a post request to the `/api/v1/initializeDb/initializeIndex` endpoint.
+If the search is not working, the database indexes can be manually created by making a post request to the `/api/v1/initializeDb/initializeIndex` endpoint.
 The legisloop api key must be included as `X-API-KEY` in the request headers.
 If using swagger, the api key can be entered at the top of the page by clicking the 'authorize' button.

 # Frontent Setup
 ### Install Dependencies